Convergence of percolation on uniform quadrangulations with boundary to SLE$_{6}$ on $\sqrt{8/3}$-Liouville quantum gravity: Crossings between filled metric balls

 Lemma~\ref{lem-max-bdy-length}---which gives an upper bound for boundary lengths in an arbitrary peeling process---tells us that $\# \mcl A_{\delta \el^{1/2}}^\pbl(\BB e ; Q) \leq \delta^{2-\zeta} \el $ with high probability, but we need a stronger probabilistic estimate since we eventually want to take a union bound over peeling-by-layers clusters in a large number of different unexplored quadrangulations.
 For this purpose we will need to use the relationship between peeling-by-layers clusters and metric balls.

 The idea of the proof of Lemma~\ref{lem-pbl-bdy-length} is to show that the number of edges in the $Q$-metric ball $B_{2 \delta \el^{1/2} }(\BB e ; Q )$ is very unlikely to be larger than $\delta^{4-\zeta} \el^2$; and that if the arc $\mcl A_{\delta \el^{1/2}}^\pbl(\BB e ; Q)$ contains too many edges, then this $Q$-metric ball contains more than $\delta^{4-\zeta} \el^2$ edges with uniformly positive probability.
 Both of these statements are proven using the GHPU convergence of free Boltzmann quadrangulations with simple boundary toward the free Boltzmann Brownian disk~\cite[Theorem~1.4]{gwynne-miller-simple-quad} and estimates for the metric, area measure, and boundary length measure of the free Boltzmann Brownian disk which are similar to those found in~\cite[Section~3.2]{gwynne-miller-gluing}.
+In particular, we will make crucial use of~\cite[Corollary 6.2]{legall-geodesics}, which gives an upper bound for the area of a metric ball in the Brownian map.

 We start by estimating the maximal area of a metric ball in a random-area Brownian map.
 This estimate will be transferred to an estimate for the area of a metric ball in a free Boltzmann Brownian disk momentarily.